Choosing Your Dog Walking Business Name

 dog-walking-business-name-brainstorm

-Step 2: Brainstorm some name choices.
+Step 2: Brainstorm Name Choices

-• Look at the company names of the competitors in your area.
-You want to avoid having a name that is too similar to your competitors, as it can confuse prospective clients.
-For example, if there is already a Denver's Best Dog Walker, you don't want to call your business Denver's Very Best Dog Walker.
+• Look at your competitors’ business names in your area.
+You want to avoid choosing a name that is too similar, as it can confuse prospective clients.
+For example, if there is already a “Denver's Best Dog Walker,” you don't want to call your business “Denver's Very Best Dog Walker.”

-• You should also check if the social media accounts for your desired business name are available.
+• Finally, you should also check if the social media accounts for your desired business name are available.
 Namechk has an easy-to-use tool to help you search for available social media usernames.
 Also, remember that you'll have more flexibility with social media usernames than website domains.
 You can get a little creative with your usernames for a workaround if the one you want isn’t available.

 Dog-walking-business-name-pack-walk

-Step 5: Register your business name.
+Step 5: Register Your Business Name

 dog-walking-business-name-mountains

-Now that you have all of your ducks in a row, it's time to bring your business name to life!
-In order to do so, you will want to create an eye-catching logo to go with your business name.
-This logo will be used on business cards, marketing materials, flyers, T-shirts, and other brand merchandise, so it must look professional and represent your dog walking business well.
+In order to do so, you will want to create an eye-catching logo that represents your dog walking business.
+This logo will be used on business cards, marketing materials, flyers, T-shirts, and other brand merchandise, so it must look professional while capturing your business’s vibe.
 If you don't know anyone with graphic artistry skills who can create a logo for you, there are plenty of online resources like Fiverr and 99designs, where you can find artists to create affordable graphic designs.
-If you have some experience in graphic design yourself and want to try your hand at designing your own logo, Canva is a free-to-use resource with a lot of templates and tutorials available.
+If you have some experience in graphic design and want to try your hand at designing your own logo, Canva is a free-to-use resource with a lot of templates and tutorials available.

 Bonus: Some Ideas For Your Dog Walking Business Name!